 As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com.

 GEEO travel programs bring together people of all ages.
 It is very important you are aware that, at minimum, an average level of fitness and mobility is required to undertake our easiest programs.
 Travelers must be able to walk without the aid of another person, climb 3-4 flights of stairs, step on and off small boats, and carry their own luggage.
-Travelers with a pre-existing medical condition are required to complete a short medical questionnaire, which must be signed by their physician.
-This is to ensure that travelers have the necessary fitness and mobility to comfortably complete their chosen trip.
 While our tour leaders work hard to ensure that all our travelers are catered for equally, it is not their responsibility to help individuals who cannot complete the day's activities unaided.
 Please refer to the physical ratings above for more information.

 On our Southern Africa program there are a few optional activities that must be booked in advance, prior to departure.
 If you wish to book any of these four options, please send a request by email to firstname.lastname@example.org with the dates you would like at least 30 days before departure.